Transcendentalism

-Transcendentalism is a philosophical, spiritual, and literary movement that developed in the late 1820s and 1830s in the New England region of the United States.
+Transcendentalism is a philosophical, spiritual, literary movement that developed in the late 1820s and 1830s in the New England region of the United States.
 A core belief is in the inherent goodness of people and nature, and while society and its institutions have corrupted the purity of the individual, people are at their best when truly "self-reliant" and independent.
 Transcendentalists saw divine experience inherent in the everyday.
 They thought of physical and spiritual phenomena as part of dynamic processes rather than as discrete entities.

 Transcendentalism is one of the first philosophical currents that emerged in the United States; it is therefore a key early point in the history of American philosophy.
 Emphasizing subjective intuition over objective empiricism, its adherents believe that individuals are capable of generating completely original insights with little attention and deference to past transcendentalists.
 Its rise was a protest against the general state of intellectualism and spirituality at the time.
 The doctrine of the Unitarian church as taught at Harvard Divinity School was closely related.

 Transcendentalism was thought to originally have emerged from "English and German Romanticism, the Biblical criticism of Johann Gottfried Herder and Friedrich Schleiermacher, the skepticism of David Hume", and the transcendental philosophy of Immanuel Kant and German idealism.
 Perry Miller and Arthur Versluis regard Emanuel Swedenborg and Jakob Böhme as pervasive influences on transcendentalism.

 Origin

-Transcendentalism is closely related to Unitarianism, a religious movement in Boston in the early nineteenth century.
+Transcendentalism is closely related to Unitarianism in Boston in the early nineteenth century.
 It started to develop after Unitarianism took hold at Harvard University, following the elections of Henry Ware as the Hollis Professor of Divinity in 1805 and of John Thornton Kirkland as President in 1810.
 Transcendentalism was not a rejection of Unitarianism; rather, it developed as an organic consequence of the Unitarian emphasis on free conscience and the value of intellectual reason.
 The transcendentalists were not content with the sobriety, mildness, and calm rationalism of Unitarianism.
 Instead, they wanted a more intense spiritual experience.
 Thus, transcendentalism was not born as a counter-movement to Unitarianism, but as a parallel movement to the very ideas introduced by the Unitarians.